 How are you managing your career in today’s world of digitisation, outsourcing, automation and change?

 The impact on jobs and careers by technology-led innovation is nothing new.
-The development of steam power in the early 1800s gave rise to the industrial revolution, which, in turn gave birth to the modern …
+The development of steam power in the early 1800s gave rise to the …

 IT Leaders are the new kids on the block.
 The exceptional expansion of modern information and digital technologies within and across organisations has occurred within the last two decades.
 Not surprising that many IT leadership training and development courses are failing to deliver sustainable business results.

 Disruptive technologies are nothing new.
 From the development of steam power in the early 1800s to today’s digitally-enriched world, the impact of technology on the employment landscape has been substantial.

 What is new is the speed, extent and unpredictability of modern digital technology-induced disruption, and that this rate of change …